Protected plants flora survey trigger map

 Why is there a high risk area mapped over my land?

-Areas that are within a 2km radius of a validated record of an endangered, vulnerable or near threatened plant and/or contain habitat highly likely to have one or more endangered plant species, are included as high-risk areas on the flora survey trigger map.
+Areas that are within a 2km radius of a validated record of a threatened or near threatened plant and/or contain habitat highly likely to have one or more critically endangered or endangered plant species, are included as high-risk areas on the flora survey trigger map.
 High-risk areas are limited to natural areas, such as those mapped as remnant vegetation, regrowth vegetation, wetlands and category ‘A’ areas under the Vegetation Management Act 1994 (e.g. an offset area or areas subject to a restoration notice).

 Can the department tell me what plant species are the reason for the high risk area?